 6. Pumpkin Seed Oil For Arthritis :

-Pumpkin seed are rich in antioxidants and in addition to that its oil has antiinflammatory properties.
-Essential fatty acids present in pumpkin seeds act as lubricant to inflammed (2)
+Pumpkin seed are rich in antioxidants and in addition to that its oil has anti-inflammatory properties.
+Essential fatty acids present in these seeds act as lubricant to inflamed.
+(2)

 8. Improves Vision :

 Pumpkin seeds are rich source of zinc, vitamin A, vitamin E, beta-carotene, Leutin and Zeaxanthin which protects eye as well as help to impart proper vision.
 Zinc facilitate vitamin A to travel from liver to retina which sequentially create melanin (pigment that protects eye and impart colour to the eye).